utah-cs3550-fa25/assignments/study-guide.md

 appropriate.
 You should be able to use the `max_length`, `blank`, `null`, and `default` attributes.

-You should understand what a `ForeignKey` is.
-You should be able to model complex relationships using it.
+You should understand what a `ForeignKey`, a `ManyToManyField`, and a `OneToOneField` are.
+You should understand when to set `related_name` and `symmetrical`.
 You should be able to choose appropriate `on_delete` behaviors.
+You should be able to model complex relationships using these fields and properties.

 You should be able to explain migrations, when they are created, when they are run, and what problem they solve.

-**Views**: You should know how to use the `render` function to pass data from controllers to views.
-You should know the `for`, `if`, `with`, and `include` Django template tags and the `forloop.first`, `forloop.last`, `forloop.counter`, and `forloop.counter0` variables.
-You should be able to use basic template filters like `default`, `floatformat`, `date`, `length`.

-You should be able to construct nested or grouped data in controllers for later use in views.

 **Controllers**: You should know the syntax for defining URLs, including parameterized URLs, in `urls.py`.